‘Our culture of focusing on children’s needs and outcomes comes from the very top’

 “Swindon has a culture of focusing on children’s needs and outcomes which comes from the very top – from David Haley [Swindon’s director for children’s services].
 And for me, that is the real motivating factor, because it means that we are all committed to doing the best for the child.”

-Amanda – who went permanent in April 2020 on the disabled children’s team, having returned to Swindon as a locum earlier that year, following temporary stints at a number of different authorities – agrees.
+Amanda – who became permanent in April 2020 in the disabled children’s team, having returned to Swindon as a locum earlier that year, following temporary stints at a number of different authorities – agrees.

 She cites Swindon’s focus on relationship-based practice, rather than process, its learning culture and the open and fluid communications between senior management and the front line as reasons behind her decision.